openedx-unsupported/configuration/README.md

 will build quite a number of AWS resources that cost money, so please consider this before you start.

-The configuration phase is manged by [Ansible](http://ansible.cc/).
+The configuration phase is managed by [Ansible](http://ansible.cc/).
-We have provided a number of playbooks that will configure each of the edX service.
+We have provided a number of playbooks that will configure each of the edX services.

 This project is a re-write of the current edX provisioning and configuration tools, we will be migrating features to this project